Intrinsically triple-linked graphs in RP^3: Introduction

-A {\it link} in $\mathbb{R}P^3$ is {\em splittable} if one of the components can be contained within a sphere, embedded in the space, while the other component remains in the complement of the sphere.
-Otherwise, the link in $\mathbb{R}P^3$ is {\em non-split}.
-A non-split link can be formed one of three ways in $\mathbb{R}P^3$: two 0-homologous cycles, a 0-homologous cycle with a 1-homologous cycle, and two 1-homologous cycles.
-Note: Two disjoint 1-homologous cycles will always form a non-split link.
-Similarly, a {\it non-split triple-link} is a non-split link of three components.
-In this paper we will refer to non-split linked cycles as {\em linked cycles} and an embedding of a graph as {\it linked} if it contains a non-split link.
-We will refer to a non-split triple-link as a {\it triple-link} and an embedding of a graph as {\it triple-linked} if it contains a non-split triple-link.
+Following \cite{REU07}, we say a link in $\R P^3$ is {\it splittable} if one component can be contained within a $3$-ball embedded in $\R P^3$, while the other component lies in the complement of the $3$-ball.
+Otherwise, a link in $\R P^3$ is said to be {\it non-split}.
+A non-split link may be formed in one of three ways in $\R P^3$: by two $0$-homologous cycles, by a $0$-homologous cycle and a $1$-homologous cycle, and by two $1$-homologous cycles.
+Moreover, since a $1$-homologous cycle cannot be contained within a ball embedded in $\R P^3$, two disjoint $1$-homologous cycles will always form a non-split link.
+In this paper, will we refer to non-split linked cycles as {\it linked cycles} and to an embedded graph as {\it linked} if it contains a non-split link.

-A graph $H$ is a {\it minor} of a graph $G$ if $H$ can be obtained from $G$ through a series of vertex removals, edge removals, or edge contractions.
-A graph $G$ is {\it minor-minimal} with respect to a property $P$ if $G$ has property $P$ but no minor of $G$ has property $P$.